Best Linux Laptops Android Central 2020

 If you're looking for a desktop computer in a laptop configuration, then the System 76 Serval WS is the way to go.
 This is a workstation laptop with the fastest GeForce GPUs, paired with desktop-level processors, and the entire laptop is configurable to your liking.
 Plus, the Serval WS comes in either 15 or 17-inch sizes, giving you all the screen real estate you'll need.

-Which laptop is right for you?
+Which of the best Linux laptops is right for you?

 Buying a Linux laptop is just like buying any other; you need to find one that fits both what what you need it to do and your price range.
 That's a bit of a sticking point compared to Windows-powered laptops.

 Linux has been a niche "product" since its beginnings in 1991.
 Companies like Acer or Toshiba aren't cranking out inexpensive laptops that run Linux and probably never will.
-Finding a great Linux laptop is easy; companies like Dell and Lenovo cater to the enterprise crowd, while small but very reputable companies like System 76 cater to the enthusiasts.
+Finding a the best Linux laptop is easy; companies like Dell and Lenovo cater to the enterprise crowd, while small but very reputable companies like System 76 cater to the enthusiasts.
 In theory, you can install Linux on any laptop if you're willing to go through the headache of finding the right configuration for the hardware inside, and that's a good option if you're technically inclined to do it.
 And lucky enough for it to work.

 We may earn a commission for purchases using our links.
 Learn more.